zveale/projects/3D Renderer/README.md

 and loaded directly in with little modification.
 The view point is primarily a first-person camera but there is also support for a more cinematic spline camera that follows a list of points.
 There is some support for python scripting.
-Right now the audio just has support for 2D SFX and BGM but i plan to implement 3D audio.
+Right now the audio just has support for 2D SFX and BGM but SoLoud has support for 3D audio.
 This project has morphed over time and is turning into more of a platform full of features I am interested in and want to learn more about.
 When I find something I am interested in I find that the best way to help me understand it